 Many see these parallels as being a direct retelling of Star Wars when in fact Square did this on purpose.
 They wanted the similarities between the characters to be easy to spot out as the ‘evil empire’ storyline is used in countless stories, and since Star Wars is probably the most popular of these stories, Square thought paying tribute to these movies would work well with fans of both Star Wars and Final Fantasy thus merging the two.
 So if you are a Star Wars fan, look no further than Final Fantasy XII.

 - Intelligent story and characters

 If you are looking to sink your teeth into a game that revolves around a more serious and intense political storyline like Game Of Thrones, Final Fantasy XII is the game for you.
 The reason why so many people dislike XII is on count of the story and how the characters interacted with each other.
 It was just too serious and heavy.
 Many of the Final Fantasy games that came before it focused on lighter tones, teenage angst, and whiny main characters with daddy issues.

 Final Fantasy XII is a strong serious in-depth look into war, loyalty to one’s country, and politics between nations, resistance movements, different cultures and societies, and so on.
 Basch, a disgraced knight, is framed for a murder he didn’t commit; Ashe is a strong-willed princess who risks everything to protect her kingdom, and Balthier, the dashing and hilarious sky pirate, must come to terms with his estranged father and past.
 Final Fantasy XII is a harrowing political story that balances both solemnity and levity perfectly topped off with phenomenal composition and strong intelligent character interactions.

-So come July 11th, and you see Final Fantasy XII: The Zodiac Age lying on the shelf at GameStop, go on and pick it up.
+So when you see Final Fantasy XII: The Zodiac Age lying on the store shelf, go on and pick it up.
 It’s certainly a game worth your time.